sitan2008/spatio/scripts/README.md

 # Version Management Scripts

-This directory contains scripts for managing versions and releases in the SpatioLite project.
+This directory contains scripts for managing versions and releases in the Spatio project.

 ## Scripts